 - Cracked Sidewalls

-- Steering Listing to One Side
+- Steering Pulling to One Side

 Replacing worn or bald tires doesn’t have to break the bank!
 Buy used tires at Sturtevant Auto today!
 We have a selection of barely worn tires with plenty of tread.

 Your tires are the only thing keeping your car on the road.
 Tire tread is essential to the grip that keeps your car from going where you don’t want it to go.
 As your tread begins to wear your stopping distance will increase.
 This is especially dangerous in Wisconsin as snow and ice already threaten stopping distances.

 There are a number of reasons your tire might have uneven wear.
 Poor alignment or a failed strut could leave your tires with scattered bald spots.
 The uneven wear pattern of your tires might shake and vibrate while driving.

 Many modern tires have built in “wear bars.”
 These bars are under the tread, and are only visible past a certain point of wear.
 If wear bars are visible your tire is unsafe.

 Tread isn’t the only important part of your tire.
 The sidewall is essential to the health of your tires, and can cause a blow out if not treated.
 Many older tires have small cracks in their surface and are still perfectly safe.
 If you notice large cracks, more than an inch or two, it’s time to replace your tires.

 If you find yourself topping off your tires it means there’s a leak somewhere.
 A leak can be caused by a cracked sidewall, damaged rim or any number of issues.
 Odds are a leaking tire is old.
 Odds are an old tire is worn.
 Odds are a worn tire is dangerous.